Ethnoreligious group

-An ethnoreligious group (or an ethno-religious group) is a grouping of people who are unified by a common religious and ethnic background.
+An ethnoreligious group (or an ethno-religious group) is a group of people with a common religious and ethnic background or, in some cases, a religious background exclusively.
+It can also be considered a sub-category of ethnicity, where members have a common religion, which they collectively believe to have.

-Furthermore, the term ethno-religious group, along with ethno-regional and ethno-linguistic groups, is a sub-category of ethnicity and is used as evidence of belief in a common culture and ancestry.

 In a narrower sense, they refer to groups whose religious and ethnic traditions are historically linked.

 Characteristics

 The elements that are defined as characteristics of an ethnoreligious group are "social character, historical experience, and theological beliefs".

 A closing of the community takes place through a strict endogamy, which is specifically for the community and that distinguishes an ethno-religious community, that is, as distinct from any other group.

 Defining an ethnoreligious group

-In general, ethnoreligious communities define their ethnic identity not only by ancestral heritage nor simply by religious affiliation but normally through a combination of both.
-An ethnoreligious group has a shared history and a cultural tradition – which can be defined as religious – of its own.
-In many cases ethnoreligious groups are ethno-cultural groups with a traditional ethnic religion; in other cases ethnoreligious groups begin as communities united by a common faith which through endogamy developed cultural and ancestral ties.
+In general, ethnoreligious communities define their ethnic identity by their religious affiliation or a combination of religious affiliation and other factors, such as language, territorial origin etc. Sometimes, ethnoreligious communities can be defined as ethnic groups with close associations with a religion that can be practiced by other ethnicities, such as Irish Catholics and Swedish Lutherans.

 Some ethnoreligious groups' identities are reinforced by the experience of living within a larger community as a distinct minority.
 Ethnoreligious groups can be tied to ethnic nationalism if the ethnoreligious group possesses a historical base in a specific region.
 In many ethnoreligious groups emphasis is placed upon religious endogamy, and the concurrent discouragement of interfaith marriages or intercourse, as a means of preserving the stability and historical longevity of the community and culture.